zompi2/GPUParticles/README.md

 # GPU Particles

 Here's a project that presents how to implement a particle emitter which calculates each particle's position and color with compute shader in OpenGL.

+It requires external libraries to use from here: https://github.com/zompi2/Externals

 Link to the tutorial: http://zompi.pl/gpu-particles/